HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

   <figcaption></figcaption>
 </figure>

-Rather than using the whole voxel data, it was divided into chunks of specific size, and those chunks were used because of GPU memory limitation.
+Rather than using the whole voxel data, it was divided into chunks of specific size due to GPU memory limitation.
 This process occurred in training and inference routine.

 <figure>